-- a) As a condition of hire, new employees must have at least one vaccine shot BEFORE they start working or training on premises and must follow up with their second shot as scheduled and subsequent boosters as recommended by the CDC in order to continue employment.
-New employees must be fully vaccinated prior to working in programs or in the vicinity of program participants (exceptions will be considered based on staffing needs and other relevant circumstances).
-New employees who only have one vaccine of a 2-shot vaccine must where a KN95 or better mask while working or on premises.
-These will be supplied by Favarh. - b) As a condition of acceptance into a Favarh Program, new participants must be fully vaccinated (including booster) prior to starting. - c) BOOSTER INCENTIVE: Employees who provide documentation to Human Resources of a valid booster shot will be eligible for a one-time \$250 incentive.
+- a) As a condition of hire, new employees must have at least one vaccine shot BEFORE they start working or training on premises and must follow up with their second shot as scheduled and subsequent boosters as recommended by the CDC in order to continue employment. - b) As a condition of acceptance into a Favarh Program, new participants must be fully vaccinated (including booster) prior to starting. - c) BOOSTER INCENTIVE: Employees who provide documentation to Human Resources of a valid booster shot will be eligible for a one-time \$250 incentive through March 31, 2022.

-6. COHORTING, SOCIAL DISTANCING, & SURGES
+6. COHORTING, SOCIAL DISTANCING